 You can see our programme below, beginning with Seven Books, our collaboration with Orkney Library & Archive launched in April this year.

-Between April and November the GMB Fellowship plans to run seven online book group sessions on Zoom in association with Orkney Library and Archive.
+Between April and October the GMB Fellowship has run seven online book group sessions on Zoom in association with Orkney Library and Archive.